 This course is offered completely online.
-Each week begins on Monday and ends on Friday.
+Each week begins on Tuesday and ends on Monday.
+Homework assignments must be submitted by Monday of the week.
+Tuesday, a new module will be available that will have the answers for the homework of the previous week.
 There is one LIVE session on Thursday, December 4th for the presentation of the projects using Blackboard Collaborate.
 You must be at a computer with a microphone in order to present your prototype during the LIVE session.